wesdoyle/blog/content/posts/06-private-methods.md

 We have no good way to test private members of our objects, as they're explicitly hidden from the public interface.
-We could superficially work around this by changing an access modifier to `protected`, inheriting from the class we need to test in our test class, exposing these methods in that context to test, but this seems like adding tension to the system under test.
-The code is probably actually telling you,
+We could superficially work around this by changing an access modifier to `protected`, inheriting from the class we need to test in our test class, exposing these methods in that context to test, but this seems like treating a symptom of incomplete design.
+If you're doing this, the code is probably telling you,

 > "Hey!
-I don't really want to be an implementation detail - you want to test me, after all!"
+I don't really want to be an implementation detail - you want to test me, after all.
+> I actually belong to the public interface of a different class."

-When we listen to the ways that data flows through our objects as we write, refactor, and extend their behavior, they often send us such clues.
+When we _listen to the ways that data flows through our objects_ as we write, refactor, and extend their behavior, they often send us such clues.
 We feel the software splitting at the seams when we reason about what the appropriate subsystems are.
-As OOPers, these seams are potential object boundaries.
+As OOP-ers, these seams are often potential object boundaries.

 While there are certain specific reasons for hiding behavior, I've found that private methods are usually the result of one of the following excuses: